gsuttie/cloudcommunity/Blogs/README.md

-## Welcome to GitHub Pages
+## Welcome to our Azure Community Champions page

-Community Champions

 This is a list of Azure Community Champions, twitter handles and theyre blogs